 We Do Seminars

-Sandy and I present a variety of RV seminars nationwide at rallies, shows, and various gatherings.
-From How to Fulltime to Driving topics to Hand Signals to RVing to Alaska On Your Own to the now famous “Sewage 101,” our seminars are filled with great information, use professional-quality media, are laced with humor, and based on the idea that “You don’t know what you don’t know.”
+Sandy and I have presented a variety of RV seminars nationwide at rallies, shows, and various gatherings.
+From How to Fulltime to Driving topics to Hand Signals to RVing to Alaska On Your Own to the now famous “Sewage 101,” our seminars were filled with great information, we used professional-quality media, were laced with humor, and based on the idea that “You don’t know what you don’t know.”

-Sandy and I also cruise a lot and have now taken 31 cruises to various places in the world.
+Sandy and I have cruised a lot and have now taken 31 cruises to various places in the world.